-An Ecological Appraisal and Aboricultural Impact Assessment have both been submitted as part of the planning application.
+An Ecological Appraisal and Aboricultural Impact Assessment were both been submitted as part of the planning application.

 These reports have informed the design of the proposal and recommended significant new native planting (inc 57 new trees) to improve the on-site ecology and compensate for the removal of a single tree.

 The site is situated predominately in ‘Flood Zone 1’ which is an area of land with the least probability of flooding.